vipin-banka/hunk-catalog/README.md

      - EntityType: The entity key defined for entity  mapper in the policy, for this sample it is SellableItem.
      - Components: Comma separated component mapper keys defined in the policy, for this sample it is SellableItemComponent.
      - VariantComponents: Comma separated variant component mapper keys defined in the policy, for this sample there is none so we can leave it blank.
-   - "entity": This is serialzed value for your source entity, this will change based on your source entity.
+   - "entity": This is serialized value for your source entity, this will change based on your source entity.
 * **make sure to give some value for "Parents".** see details [here](#link-to-catalog).
 * Execute the request.
-* Open Business tools and check your new sellable item..
+* Open Business tools and check your new sellable item.

-### 2. <a name="import-sellable-item-with-variants">Import a Sellable Item With Variants
+### 2. <a name="import-sellable-item-with-variants">Import a Sellable Item with Variants
 This sample depends on previous sample of importing a sellable item, make sure you have looked into that first.

-Let's say you want to import a sellable item with varaints.
-Your varaint have few custom fields as well.
+Let's say you want to import a sellable item with variants.
+Your variant has few custom fields as well.

-Follow all the steps to import a sellable item and also do the following.
+Follow all the steps to import a sellable item and do the following.

 #### 2.1 Create your source variant class
 This class represent source variant content.